KarelVux/owm-api-automated-testing/tests.md

 3. Current weather report should return date in correct format when given unix timestamp
 4. Weather report should contain weather report detail data
 5. Coordinates in WeatherReportDetails class must be in format lat, log.
 Example: "59.44,24.75"
+6. Weather report measurement data should be in imperial